anilkumarmohan/todolist/README.md

     ```sh
     $ ng serve
     ```
-   It will run the apllication in localhost server port 4200.
+   It will run the application in localhost server port 4200.

 6. For building application in dev environment, run command
    ```sh